 Why Dr. Prokupek?

-Dale Prokupek MD has received favorable reviews from patients and has been awarded the Patient’s Choice Award.
-He is also an Associate Clinical Professor of Medicine at the Geffen School of Medicine at UCLA.
-In addition to seeing patients at his private practice in Beverly Hills, Dr. Prokupek also sees patients at Cedars-Sinai Medical Center.
+Dale Prokupek, MD receives outstanding reviews from patients, and has been awarded the Patient’s Choice Award.
+He is also an associate clinical professor of medicine at the Geffen School of Medicine at UCLA.
+Dr. Prokupek sees patients at his private practice in Beverly Hills, and at Cedars-Sinai Medical Center.